ekuric/e_docker/fio-pod/fio-pod_README.md

 This scripts uses `pbench_fio` which is part of [pbench test harness](https://github.com/distributed-system-analysis/pbench) which will install fio inside pods if not already done.

+`fio-pod.sh` if use `-o|--otheropt` will accept any further `pbench_fio` option.
+This enables to change default `pbench_fio` options by using `-o|--otheropt` switch with `fio-pod.sh`

-`fio-pod` at host side will on all OSE nodes `regiter-tool-set` and pbench data will be collected from host side.
-From inside pods we do not collect any data
+`fio-pod` will on all OSE nodes install pbench tools and run `register-tool-set --remote=<ose_node_ip> ` to register tools on all of them.
+ The pbench data will be collected from host side.
+From inside pods we do not collect any pbench data

 ### Prerequisite for running